plancksecurity/planck-proxy/README.md

 #### SMTP HOST and PORT

-You must use this settings to specify the HOST and PORT of the SMTP server the planck Proxy will use to send the messages.
+This following settings must be used to specify the HOST and PORT of the SMTP server the planck security hub will use to send the messages.

 #### sq_bin

 Path to the `sq`command.
 This is part of the [sequoia](https://sequoia-pgp.org/) library.
-It's used to inspect the keychain and give extra feedback on the DEBUG level logs.
-If this command it's not present the corresponding part of the logs will be skipped.
+It is used to inspect the keychain and give extra feedback on the `DEBUG` level logs.
+If this command is not present the corresponding part of the logs will be skipped.

 #### admin_addr